elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-09-04-cs2107-lecture-4-authentication-password.md

 ## Intercepting password while bootstrapping

-Attacker may interceot the password during bootstrapping
+Attacker may intercept the password during bootstrapping

 > Attacker use default password
 >